“Where do I start? What do I do?”

 The VA loan process involves a number of carefully planned steps, each of which must be meticulously completed.
 One misstep can sidetrack the entire purchase, so make sure your lender has the necessary VA loan expertise.

 We recommend our partners at Veterans United Home Loans, the nation’s No. 1 dedicated VA lender.
 Loan specialists are available 24 hours a day, seven days a week to better serve troops overseas.
-Contact a Veterans United representative at 888-212-1958.
+Contact a Veterans United representative at 855-870-8845.
+You can also check out this really great guide on the VA loan process here.